Newquay Parish Church of St Michael the Archangel

-The Benefice of Towan Blystra formed in 2022 which brings together the churches of St. Michael’s Church, St Columb Minor & Colan, and St Newlyn East.
+The Benefice of Towan Blystra formed in 2022 which brings together the churches of St. Michael's Church, St Columb Minor & Colan, and St Newlyn East.
+As of October 2024, The Benefice has entered a period of transition as a new Oversight Minister is recruited.

 History

 St Michael's, chapel of ease (demolished)

 In the early 19th century, when Newquay's pilchard fishery and boatbuilding industry were at their height, meetings for worship began to be held in town itself.
 The Baptists were the first to have a building here (in 1822) and the first Methodist chapel was built in about 1833.
 But those who needed to visit an Anglican Church (Church of England) had to travel to St Columb Minor Parish Church.

-The first Anglican chapel in Newquay was built in 1858 (by the Reverend Nicholas Chudleigh) as a chapel-of-ease, in a Cornish Perpendicular style; it was known as St Michaels due to the dedication of a side chapel.
-The Chapel officially opened on the 9th September 1858.
+Dr Hutton and Revd Edward Bouverie Pusey, a leading figure in the Oxford Movement, Revd Chudleigh built a ‘Chapel of ease’ in the heart of Newquay.
+The first Anglican chapel was built in 1858 (by the Reverend Nicholas Chudleigh) as a chapel-of-ease, in a Cornish Perpendicular style; it was known as St Michaels due to the dedication of a side chapel.
+The Chapel held its first service on 9 September 1858.
 The Newquay parish itself was created 1896 from part of St Columb Minor parish. that same year the Chapel of Ease had been twice enlarged, a north and a south aisle being added, and its capacity increased to 500.
 By the turn of the 20th century, it became difficult to hold the summer congregation due to the number of people attending.
 The cramped and inconvenient site meant that no further enlargement of any kind was possible, and it seemed inevitable that a new large church would have to be built on a new site.

 The St Michaels, Chapel of Ease continued to serve the people of Newquay until 1911 when the New Parish Church was built.
 After the new church opened, the land where the Chapel of Ease stood was purchased and became the Women's Institute.
 The land and building was purchased by FW Woolworth and was subsequently demolished for the new Woolworths store to be built in 1937.
 However, there is still a reminder of the fact that a church once stood here in the footpath, named 'Church Path', which runs from Mount Wise to Bank Street which is still in use today.